jjvanzon/JJs-Reference-Architecture/code-style.md

 ### Ordered If Range

-When expressing a *range* in an `if` statement, showing the actual *limits* of the range may make it look better.
+When expressing a *range* in an `if` statement, showing the actual *limits* of the range may look better.
 Also, mentioning the *start* of the range first and the *end* of the range second might make it more readable.

 <table><tr><th class="green">Recommended</th><th class="red">Less Preferred</th></tr><tr><td markdown="1" class="green">